Ay0mikun/aws-automation-python/README.md

-# aws-automation-python
+# Automating AWS using Python

-Automating AWS using Python
+Repository for A Cloud Guru course *Automating AWS with Python*